-Report offers an in-depth examination of health centers' role in family planningMarch 7th, 2013 in Health /
+Report offers an in-depth examination of health centers' role in family planningMarch 7, 2013 in Medicine & Health / Health

 A report released today by the George Washington University School of Public Health and Health Services (SPHHS) and the RCHN Community Health Foundation offers the first-ever in-depth examination of health centers' role in access to family planning.
 The report finds that virtually all health centers furnish family planning services to some extent but for both financial and non-financial reasons, only 1 in 5 is able to offer access to the full range of contraceptive services.

 The report offers a series of recommendations to strengthen performance, including investment in clinical quality improvement and value-based purchasing strategies to incentivize greater preventive service capacity.
 The report also recommends strengthening partnerships between health centers and Title X family planning programs in order to reach the hardest-to-serve populations.
 The authors underscore the role played by Title X in assuring access to care in medically underserved communities.

 "This report breaks new ground in our understanding of health centers' role in family planning," says Susan F. Wood, PhD, lead study author, associate professor of health policy and executive director of the Jacobs Institute of Women's Health at SPHHS.
 "Our findings underscore the opportunities and challenges in strengthening access to this vital service."

 Sara Rosenbaum, JD, Harold and Jane Hirsh Professor of Health Law and Policy at SPHHS and a study co-author, added "This report confirms health centers' contributions to prevention and draws the link between proven value-based purchasing strategies and key preventive services."